About the Program

 The student, school and parents/guardians need to make a judgment as to whether the student will adapt to involvement in university life.
 It is important for them to understand that this can be significantly different from the secondary school environment.

-• University assessment, grades and credit
+• University assessment and grades

 Headstart students attend classes, submit assignments and sit examinations the same as other university students.
 More information can be found on the student examinations and results website.